Sex differences in intelligence: Mathematics performance

+On the math portion of the 2019 TIMMS, taken at a similar age as the PISA, girls outperformed boys by 3 points on average, although the difference was not statistically significant.
+A meta-analysis of nearly half a million participants using data from both the TIMMS and the PISA found that differences were negligible, although girls outperformed boys in some countries and the opposite occurred in others.

 A 2008 meta-analysis published in Science using data from over 7 million students found no statistically significant differences between the mathematical capabilities of males and females.
 A 2011 meta-analysis with 242 studies from 1990 to 2007 involving 1,286,350 people found no overall sex difference of performance in mathematics.
 The meta-analysis also found that although there were no overall differences, a small sex difference that favored males in complex problem solving was still present in high school.
 However, the authors note that boys continue to take more physics courses than girls, which train complex solving abilities and may provide stronger training than pure mathematics.

+The mathematics GCSE examination results in England have often been inconsistent about which sex performed better.
+In 2008, 14.7% of females scored an A or above, while only 13.9% of males did the same.
+But in 2024, only 15.5% of females scored an A or above, while 18% of males did.
+A 2020 analysis of gender differences in the mathematical abilities of 13 million students in Italy found that males performed better at mathematics and that this difference appeared to increase the richer the Italian regions were, which is also characterized by greater gender equality.

 One line of inquiry has focused on the role that stereotype threat might play in mathematics performance differences between male and female test-takers.
-Systematic reviews and meta-analyses suggest that stereotype threat is implicated in performance differences on some mathematics tests, though the effect appears to vary considerable in different social contexts and for different test conditions.
+Systematic reviews and meta-analyses suggest that stereotype threat is implicated in performance differences on some mathematics tests, though the effect appears to vary considerably in different social contexts and for different test conditions.

 Reading and verbal skills

 Studies have shown a female advantage in reading and verbal skills.

 On the international PISA reading exam, girls consistently outperform boys across all countries, and all differences are statistically significant.
 In the most recent PISA exam (2018), girls outperformed boys by almost 30 points.
 On average in OECD countries, 28% of boys did not obtain a reading proficiency level of 2.

 Studies have shown that girls spend more time reading than boys and read more for fun, likely contributing to the gap.
 Some psychologists believe that many historical and current sex differences in mathematics performance may be related to girls' higher likelihood of receiving reading encouragement than boys.
 Parents were, and sometimes still are, more likely to consider a daughter's reading achievement as being a natural skill while a son's reading achievement is more likely to be seen as something he studied hard for.
-This difference in attitude may discourage girls and women from further involvement in mathematics-related subjects and careers.